cklb/pymoskito/docs/tutorial/new_example.rst

 causes a frictional torque :math:`M_R = d \cdot \dot{\varphi}`,
 in opposite direction as the speed of rotation :math:`\dot{\varphi}`.

-The task is to control the position :math:`s` of the cart.
+The task is to control the position :math:`s` of the cart and the deflection angle :math:`\varphi` of the pendulum.
 Actuating variable is the force :math:`F`.

 .. image:: ../pictures/rodPendulum.png